Meditation Classes In Sydney

 In movement meditation, the practice may include walking through the woods, gardening, qigong, and other gentle forms of motion.

-It’s an active form of meditation where the movement guides you.
+It’s an active form of meditation in which movement guides you.
 It is a way of calming the mind and creating awareness.
-Meditation is typically associated with stillness, lying or sitting in a comfortable posture with the focus on the breath.
-The practices of qigong, tai chi and aikido also involve moving meditation and even dance movements can form the foundation for moving meditation.
+Meditation is typically associated with stillness, lying or sitting in a comfortable posture, and focusing on the breath.
+The practices of qigong, tai chi, and aikido also involve moving meditation, and even dance movements can form the foundation for moving meditation.

 5. Mantra meditation